CPC Definition - Subclass A23F

 Removal of caffeine from liquid or dried coffee extract.

-Extraction of coffee; Coffee extracts (with reduced alkaloid content A23F 5/20); Making instant coffee (methods of roasting extracted coffee A23F 5/06)
+Extraction of coffee (isolation of coffee flavour or coffee oil A23F 5/48); Coffee extracts (with reduced alkaloid content A23F 5/20); Making instant coffee (methods of roasting extracted coffee A23F 5/06)

 Definition statement